Perth Amboy High School

-Perth Amboy High School (or PAHS) is a four-year comprehensive community public high school which serves students in ninth through twelfth grades from Perth Amboy in Middlesex County, New Jersey, United States, operating as the lone secondary school of the Perth Amboy Public Schools.
+Perth Amboy High School (or PAHS) is a four-year comprehensive community public high school which serves students in ninth through twelfth grades from Perth Amboy in Middlesex County, in the U.S. state of New Jersey, operating as the lone secondary school of the Perth Amboy Public Schools.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928.

-As of the 2021–22 school year, the school had an enrollment of 2,593 students and 197.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.1:1.
-There were 1,707 students (65.8% of enrollment) eligible for free lunch and 254 (9.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,685 students and 180.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.9:1.
+There were 1,631 students (60.7% of enrollment) eligible for free lunch and 205 (7.6% of students) eligible for reduced-cost lunch.
+Based on 2021-22 data from the New Jersey Department of Education, it was the eighth-largest high school in the state and one of 29 schools with more than 2,000 students.

-The current Perth Amboy High School was built in 1971, to replace an earlier building that opened in 1881.
-The building was originally built to accommodate 1,600 students, resulting in overcrowding with nearly 50% students above the design capacity attending the school.
+Perth Amboy High School opened a new 590000 sqft facility in September 2024 that was designed to handle 3,300 students and was constructed at a cost of $283 million by the New Jersey Schools Development Authority, which paid for all but the $3.3 million covered by the school district.
+The new building replaced a previous facility completed in 1971 that was operating in excess of capacity.
+The school building constructed in 1971 replaced an earlier building that opened in 1881.
+The 1971 building was originally built to accommodate 1,600 students, resulting in overcrowding with nearly 50% more students attending the school than the design capacity.
 Perth Amboy High School is the only public high school in the city other than the Perth Amboy campus of the Middlesex County Vocational and Technical High Schools.
 The school mascot is a panther.